ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 ## AEMO Timestamping

-AEMO timestamp with the time **at the end of the interval**.
+**AEMO timestamp with the time at the end of the interval**.
 This means that `01/01/2018 14:00` refers to the time period `01/01/2018 13:30 - 01/01/2018 14:00`.
+This will be true for columns like `SETTLEMENTDATE`, which refer to an interval.
+Columns like `LASTCHANGED`, which refer to a single instant in time are not affected by this.

-Personally I shift the AEMO time stamp backwards by one step of the index frequency (i.e. 5 minutes).
-This allows the following to be true
+I prefer shifting the AEMO time stamp backwards by one step of the index frequency (i.e. 5 minutes).
+This allows the following to be true:

 ```python
 dispatch_prices.loc['01/01/2018 13:30': '01/01/2018 14:00'].mean() == trading_price.loc['01/01/2018 13:30']